hankbao/libreboot/docs/gnulinux/grub_cbfs.md

 distributions and managing them is handled slightly differently compared to traditional BIOS systems.

-A libreboot (or coreboot) ROM image is not simply \"flat\"; there is an actual filesystem inside called CBFS (coreboot filesystem).
-A utility called \'cbfstool\' allows you to change the contents of the ROM image.
+A libreboot (or coreboot) ROM image is not simply "flat"; there is an actual filesystem inside called CBFS (coreboot filesystem).
+A utility called 'cbfstool' allows you to change the contents of the ROM image.
-In this case, libreboot is configured such that the \'grub.cfg\' and
-\'grubtest.cfg\' files exist directly inside CBFS instead of inside the GRUB payload \'memdisk\' (which is itself stored in CBFS).
+In this case, libreboot is configured such that the 'grub.cfg' and 'grubtest.cfg' files exist directly inside CBFS instead of inside the GRUB payload 'memdisk' (which is itself stored in CBFS).

 You can either modify the GRUB configuration stored in the flash chip, or you can modify a GRUB configuration file on the main storage which